krkeane/UB-Geospatial-Sciences/resources/links.md

   </tr>

 </table>
-*[Thirty-five](http://www.ncgia.buffalo.edu/People.html) UB departments contribute to the National Center for Geographic Information and Analysis.
+* <a href="http://www.ncgia.buffalo.edu/People.html">Thirty-five</a> UB departments contribute to the National Center for Geographic Information and Analysis.